sschwarzer/ftputil/doc/ftputil.md

 -   `InaccessibleLoginDirError`

-    This exception is raised if the directory in which "you" are placed upon login is not accessible, i. e. a `chdir` call with the directory as argument would fail.
+    This exception is raised if the directory in which "you" are placed upon login is not accessible, i.e. a `chdir` call with the directory as argument would fail.

 -   `NoEncodingError`